tkn-tub/NN_molecular_communications/Section_III_A_distance_estimator/README.md

 We want to acknoledge the support provided by Mohammad Zoofaghari, author of the paper in [^1] for giving us the code to generate the dataset.

 ## References
-[^1]: M. Zoofaghari, F. Pappalardo, M. Damrath, and I. Balasingham, “Modeling Extracellular Vesicles-Mediated Interactions of Cells in the Tumor Microenvironment,” IEEE Transactions on NanoBioscience, vol. 23, no. 1, pp. 71–80, Jan.
+<a name="fn1">[1]</a>: M. Zoofaghari, F. Pappalardo, M. Damrath, and I. Balasingham, “Modeling Extracellular Vesicles-Mediated Interactions of Cells in the Tumor Microenvironment,” IEEE Transactions on NanoBioscience,
+vol. 23, no. 1, pp. 71–80, Jan.
 2024.
 [Link](https://ieeexplore.ieee.org/document/10149035)

 ## Contact Information